Red mud: Production

 The alumina content of the bauxite used is normally between 42 and 50%, but ores with a wide range of alumina contents can be used.
 The aluminium compound may be present as gibbsite (Al(OH)3), boehmite (γ-AlO(OH)) or diaspore (α-AlO(OH)).
 The residue invariably has a high concentration of iron oxide which gives the product a characteristic red colour.
-A small residual amount of the sodium hydroxide used in the process remains with the residue, causing the material to have a high pH/alkalinity, normally >12.
-Various stages in the solid/liquid separation process are introduced to recycle as much sodium hydroxide as possible from the residue back into the Bayer Process in order to make the process as efficient as possible and reduce production costs.
-This also lowers the final alkalinity of the residue making it easier and safer to handle and store.
+A small residual amount of the sodium hydroxide used in the process remains with the residue, causing the material to have a high pH/alkalinity, normally above 12.
+Various stages of solid/liquid separation processes recycle as much sodium hydroxide as possible from the residue back into the Bayer Process, in order to reduce production costs and make the process as efficient as possible.
+This also lowers the final alkalinity of the residue, making it easier and safer to handle and store.

 Composition

 Red mud is composed of a mixture of solid and metallic oxides.
 The red colour arises from iron oxides, which can comprise up to 60% of the mass.
 The mud is highly basic with a pH ranging from 10 to 13.
 In addition to iron, the other dominant components include silica, unleached residual aluminium compounds, and titanium oxide.

 The main constituents of the residue after the extraction of the aluminium component are insoluble metallic oxides.
 The percentage of these oxides produced by a particular alumina refinery will depend on the quality and nature of the bauxite ore and the extraction conditions.
 The table below shows the composition ranges for common chemical constituents, but the values vary widely:

 Mineralogically expressed the components present are:

 In general, the composition of the residue reflects that of the non-aluminium components, with the exception of part of the silicon component: crystalline silica (quartz) will not react but some of the silica present, often termed, reactive silica, will react under the extraction conditions and form sodium aluminium silicate as well as other related compounds.